2022-2023 NYS PTA LEGISLATIVE PRIORITIES

 • Support the adoption of regulations for the manufacturing, marketing, and labeling of cannabis products;

-• Support the adoption of law and regulation for the manufacturing, marketing, and labeling of cannabidiol and related products;
+• Support the adoption of law and regulation for the manufacturing, marketing, and labeling of cannabidiol (CBD) and related products;

 • Support initiatives that foster a supportive school climate and restorative practices;